-Install Vessel in PBS-3
+Install Vessel in PBS-3 SUS

-Note: These instructions are for the standard PBS-3 Bioreactor vessel configuration.
+Note: These instructions are for the standard PBS-3 SUS Bioreactor vessel configuration.
 If your vessel is different, please consult its installation protocol.

-1. Install all reusable sensors and connect optional extensions in a biosafety cabinet.

-Note: The PBS Wrench can be used to assist in the installation or removal of port caps and accessories, such as sensors and the dip tube.
+- Connect any optional extensions in a biosafety cabinet.
+Note: The PBS Wrench can be used to assist in the installation or removal of port caps and accessories, such as the dip tube. - 2.
+Hang the DO and pH sensor cables outside the vessel sleeve, and check that nothing is in the sleeve.

-- 2. Hang the DO and pH sensor cables outside the vessel sleeve, and check that nothing is in the sleeve. - 3.
-Hold the vessel so the back (i.e. the side with tubing coming out of it) faces away from you. - 4.
+- 3. Hold the vessel so the back (i.e. the side with tubing coming out of it) faces away from you. - 4.
 Slide the vessel into the sleeve, feet first.
-The bottom of the vessel should rest against the heaters (Diagram A.), and there should be a gap of approximately 3 mm (1/8 in) between the top of the sleeve and the vessel lid (Diagram B.).
+Make sure the head of the Tubing management cable slides in to the closest corner of the sleeve, or the vessel will not slide all the way in.
+The bottom of the vessel should rest against the heaters (Diagram A.), and there should be a gap of approximately 6 mm (1/4 in) between the top of the sleeve and the vessel lid (Diagram B.).

-5. Remove the tubing sets from their bags.
-The tubing is color-coded to match the corresponding connectors and pumps on the PBS-3.
+- 5. Remove the tubing sets from their bags.
+The tubing is labeled with its function. - 6.
+Leave the tubing lines on top of the PBS-3 SUS so they do not get in the way during installation.